janhoo/critter/README.md

 This page is a stub!

+## Getting started

+### Getting started

+Prequisites

+* PostgreSQL 9.x
+* python3 including pyqt5, xlsxwriter, psycopg2, folium

-## Installation
+### Installation

+(steps 1+2 only if you want your own database)
-1. install postgreSQL 9.x and set up the database
+1. install postgreSQL 9.x
+2. then set up the database
 ```
 cat critterbase/db.ddl.sql | psql -d <YOURDATABASENAME> -U <YOURDBUSER> -h <YOURHOSTe.g.localhost> -p <PORTe.g.5432> -q
 ```
-or use our database at https://www.awi.de/ourservice .
+You can use our database at https://www.awi.de/ourservice .

-2. install python3 and the dependencies.
+3. install python3 and the dependencies.
 If you are lucky, on osx and fine with homebrew,
 ```
 ./install_dependencies.sh
 ```